-The Department of English & Modern Foreign Languages offers outstanding opportunities for students thinking of careers in such varied fields as higher education, law, creative writing, business, government, and middle/secondary school teaching.
+The Department of English and Foreign Languages offers outstanding opportunities for students thinking of careers in such varied fields as higher education, law, creative writing, business, government, and middle/secondary school teaching.
 In recent years, our majors have held many undergraduate fellowships before winning admission to the most selective post-graduate and law schools in the country, including Yale, Harvard, Stanford, Columbia, and the University of Virginia.
 Students in our Interdisciplinary Cinema Studies Program have secured internships in studios like Universal and Spike Lee’s 40 Acres and a Mule before going on to pursue graduate study and a career in film.
 Many of our majors take advantage of the Advanced Studies in England Program to spend a summer or a semester in Bath, England and take courses taught by Oxford professors.

 The English major provides a rich, humanistic education that prepares graduates for success in many different fields.
 Students may choose between two related but distinct course sequences.
 English Arts is a relatively traditional curriculum oriented to the study of literature , while English Expression was developed for the student who wishes to write.
 Both sequences reflect Hampton’s historical identity.
 For example, students may choose courses in African American English, African American, Caribbean, and African Literature, as well as such traditional offerings as Shakespeare, American Literature, and Literary Criticism.